Sylvia Coleman

-Sylvia Coleman, BA, CMT (born November 4, 1975), is an American health journalist, author, speaker and expert in sexual abuse prevention.
+Sylvia Coleman is an American health journalist, author, speaker and expert in sexual abuse prevention.

 Early career

-Coleman, originally a Boston native, relocated to Philadelphia to attend Temple University in Philadelphia (1995-1998).
+Coleman, originally a Boston native, relocated to Philadelphia to attend Temple University in Philadelphia (1995–1998).
 While there, she earned a bachelor's degree in journalism.

 During her career, Coleman served as the coordinator for the Philadelphia and New Jersey editions of the Learning Key, a weekly educational supplement for The Philadelphia Tribune.
 Under her direction, the Learning Key received the National Newspaper Association Award for Best Youth Section in 2000.
 She later became an assistant editor and columnist at Advance Newsmagazines, where she launched the “Kaleidoscope” column, which focused on diversity and workplace inequities.
 The column won first place in the 2003 Merion Publications’ Writer's Excellence Awards, Editorial Division.

 Career highlights

-Throughout her journalism career, Coleman interviewed many public figures such as Jill Scott, Jada Pinkett-Smith and Pennsylvania Governor Ed Rendell, to name a few.
-Past corporate clients include: Bank of America, GlaxoSmithKline and Friends Hospital.
+Throughout her journalism career, Coleman interviewed many public figures such as Jill Scott, Jada Pinkett-Smith and Pennsylvania Governor Ed Rendell.

 Coleman has also been featured on: NPR, "Wake Up Live" in Boston, Temple University, Praise 103.9, 107.9 WRNB and Borders Bookstore discussing sexual abuse.